thiswillbeyourgithub/wdoc/README.md

 # DocToolsLLM
 * **Goal** use [LangChain](https://python.langchain.com/) to summarize, search or query documents.
 I'm a medical student so I need to be able to query from **tens of thousands** of documents, of different types ([Supported filetypes](#Supported-filetypes)).
 I also have little free time so I needed a tailor made summary feature to keep up with the news.
 * **Current status**: **Already great but still under development**.
 Expect some breakage but they can be fixed usually in a few minutes if you open an issue here.
-The main branch is usually fine but the dev branch is usually better.
-I use it almost daily.
-I accept feature requests, issues are extremely appreciated for any reason including typos etc, I accept pull request but prefer asking me first.
-I have many improvements in the pipeline but do this on my spare time.
-Do tell me if you have specific needs.
+The main branch is usually fine but the dev branch is better.
+I use it almost daily and have been for months now.
+I accept feature requests, pull requests, issues are extremely appreciated for any reason including typos etc. Prefer asking me before making a PR because I have many improvements in the pipeline but do this on my spare time.
+Do tell me if you have specific needs!

-# Table of contents
+### Table of contents
 - [DocToolsLLM](#doctoolsllm)
 - [DocToolsLLM in a few questions](#doctoolsllm-in-a-few-questions)
   - [What's RAG?](#what's-rag?)